materialdigital/core-ontology/docs/ontology_structure.md

 ``bfo:material entity`` – the main superclass for materials and objects from BFO.

-``chebi:chemical entity`` - contains all the periodic elements imported from CHEBI ontology
+``chebi:chemical entity`` - contains all the periodic elements imported from CHEBI ontology.

-``pmd:MaterialAggregate`` – A material entity that is a mereological sum of separate material entities and possesses nonconnected boundaries.
+``pmd:Connected Material Entity Aggregate`` – A mereological sum of separate material entities, which adhere to one another through chemical bonds or physical junctions that go beyond gravity. <br/>

-``pmd:PortionOfMatter`` – A material entity that is not demarcated by any physical discontinuities.
+Examples: the atoms of a molecule, the molecules forming the membrane of a cell, the epidermis in a human body.

+``pmd:Disonnected Material Entity Aggregate``  – A mereological sum of scattered (i.e. spatially separated) material entities, which do not adhere to one another through chemical bonds or physical junctions but, instead, relate to one another merely on grounds of metric proximity.
+The material entities are separated from one another through space or through other material entities that do not belong to the group. <br/> Examples: a heap of stones, a colony of honeybees, a group of synapses.

-``pmd:Material`` – a Portion Of Matter that has the disposition to participate in some Manufacturing Process and whose shape is not relevant for its disposition to participate in the Manufacturing Process.
+``pmd:Material`` – A Portion Of Matter that may participate in some Manifacturing Process and whose shape is not relevant for its participation in the Manifacuring Process.

 Some concrete materials definitions: